mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** The repository has had $(git log --since="7 days ago" --oneline | wc -l) successful builds in the last 7 days.
+SAGE-AI can help by analyzing build logs to identify patterns in successful builds, which can be used to predict and prevent future build failures.
-- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that may indicate build reliability issues.
-It can suggest optimizations and provide predictive insights to prevent future build failures.
+- **Build Reliability:** SAGE-AI can monitor build metrics and provide real-time alerts for any deviations from the normal build patterns.
+It can also suggest optimizations to improve build times and reliability.
-- **Recommendations:** Implement automated build monitoring with SAGE-AI to receive real-time alerts and recommendations for improving build stability.

 ### 🐛 Bug Detection & Resolution
 **AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l
+- **Recent Bug Fixes:** There have been $(git log --since="30 days ago" --grep

 ---